What is familial hypercholesterolemia?

 Doctors will also carry out a full physical examination to help diagnose familial hypercholesterolemia.
-This will particularly focus on checking for fatty deposits on the skin and around the eyes – one of the more common exterior symptoms of high cholesterol levels.
+This will particularly focus on checking for fatty deposits on the skin of hands, ankles, knees, elbows et al. and around the eyes – one of the more common exterior symptoms of high cholesterol levels.
 The doctor will also conduct a thorough cardiovascular examination.

 Blood tests will be ordered to confirm a diagnosis of familial hypercholesterolemia.
 Blood tests will check for an individual’s total cholesterol level (HDL and LDL cholesterol) as well as the specific amount of LDL cholesterol.

 Adults with the condition will normally have total cholesterol levels of around 300 milligrams per deciliter and over, whereas children will have levels of around 250 milligrams per deciliter and over.
 LDL cholesterol levels will typically be around 220 milligrams per deciliter and over in adults and around 170-200 milligrams per deciliter and over in children.